Isoparametric functions on exotic spheres: Applications and examples

 It is also proved by D. L. Frank in \cite{Fr68} that there exists a homotopy $15$-sphere $\Sigma^{15}$ which is contained in Im $\beta_{11,~3}$ but not in $bP_{16}$.
-Therefore, this $\Sigma^{15}$ admits an isoparametric function with focal set $S^{11}\sqcup S^3$ for certain metric, and it is not the boundary of any parallelizable manifold. \end{examp} In fact, Proposition \ref{Morse-Bott} gives us more examples than we show here( see \cite{Mil59} and related references ).
+Therefore, this $\Sigma^{15}$ admits an isoparametric function with focal set $S^{11}\sqcup S^3$ for a certain metric, and it is not the boundary of any parallelizable manifold. \end{examp} In fact, Proposition \ref{Morse-Bott} gives us more examples than we show here ( see \cite{Mil59} and related references ). \begin{rem} It is interesting to compare our existence results of isoparametric functions on homotopy spheres with the complete classification of cohomogeneity one actions on them ( see \cite{St96} ).
+According to \cite{St96}, aside from cohomogeneity one actions on the standard spheres, only exotic Kervaire spheres admit cohomogeneity one actions.
+More precisely, every exotic Kervaire sphere can be represented as a smooth submanifold $\Sigma^{2n-1}_d$ of $\mathbb{C}^{n+1}$ defined by the equations

+for some odd number $n$ and $d$, the so called Brieskorn variety ( see \cite{Hi66} ).
+What is better, as discovered in \cite{HH67}, the Brieskorn variety $\Sigma^{2n-1}_d$ has a cohomogeneity one action by $SO(2)SO(n)$, which can be defined as

+for $e^{i\theta}$ in $SO(2)$ and $A$ in $SO(n)$.
+In fact, these induced actions are all the cohomogeneity one actions on exotic Kervaire spheres.
+Hence, all the exotic spheres but Kervaire spheres do not admit cohomogeneity one actions.
+However, our existence result implies that each exotic sphere with dimension more than 4 admits some Riemannian metric and an isoparametric function. \end{rem}